Ordeal by Innocence (TV series): Synopsis

-As Calgary returns to the Argyll estate, a car tries to run him down.
+When Calgary returns to the Argyll estate, a car tries to run him down.
 The car crashes, killing the driver, Bellamy Gould, the police detective who investigated Rachel's murder.
 Calgary meets Leo and admits that he had lied about his background.
 He was a scientist who had worked on the atomic bomb and suffered a mental breakdown from guilt.
-The night of the murder, Calgary escaped from a mental asylum and was recaptured after giving Jack a lift.
+On the night of the murder, Calgary had escaped from a mental asylum and was recaptured after giving Jack a lift.
 Calgary says that he saw another car on the road that night.

-Durrant, having antagonized many of the family members, is confronted by the killer, who murders him via a drug overdose.
+Durrant, who has antagonized many of the family members, is murdered by an injected overdose of morphine; his body is discovered next day by Leo and Calgary.

-The next morning Durrant's body is discovered by Leo and Calgary.
-The Argyll children and Kirsten begin to piece together what happened.
-Flashbacks show the events leading up to the murder.
+Flashbacks show the events leading up to Rachel's murder.
 Jack, in an attempt to goad his mother, had confronted her with the fact that Mickey and Tina had become lovers.
-In turn she revealed to him that Kirsten is his biological mother and Leo his father, which caused him to flee the house.
-Rachel discovered Leo having sex with Gwenda and threatened to divorce him, so he bludgeoned her to death with one of his Egyptian statuettes.
-Bellamy Gould helped frame Jack, out of rage at Jack's affair with his wife.
+In turn she had disclosed to him that Kirsten was his biological mother and Leo his father.
+Rachel had discovered Leo having sex with Gwenda and threatened to divorce him, and he had bludgeoned her to death with one of his Egyptian statuettes.
+Bellamy Gould helped to frame Jack out of revenge for Jack's affair with his wife.
 To prevent Jack from revealing the truth about his parentage, Leo and Bellamy conspired to have him killed before he could stand trial.

 Back in the present, Calgary is taken back to the mental hospital on Leo's recommendation.
 Kirsten and the children confront Leo with their knowledge of his crime.
-Later that day the police search for Leo, who has disappeared.
-Some time later the Argyll siblings visit Calgary at the mental hospital while Kirsten checks on Leo, imprisoned in the family's bomb shelter.
+Leo disappears, and the police drag a local lake looking for his body.
+The Argyll siblings visit Calgary at the mental hospital while Kirsten checks on Leo, imprisoned in the family's bomb shelter.